dekstop/view/readme.txt

 1. View.php Will Wrap Property and PropertyList Objects Around All Your Values

-All data passed to display templates via the Model class gets encapsulated in Property/PropertyList objects.
+All data passed to display templates via the Context class gets encapsulated in Property/PropertyList objects.
 This helps making sure that all output is always properly quoted for HTML display, and is used as dispatch mechanism for render function calls.